clipland/animated-jpeg/SPECIFICATIONS.md

 Value meaning is the same as in animated GIFs ("delay before painting next frame").

-Note that the AJPEGs default 100ms delay per frame (10fps) is lower than what most players default to for Motion-JPEGs (usually 40ms/ 25fps).
+Note that the AJPEG default of 100ms delay per frame (10fps) is lower than what most players default to for Motion-JPEGs (usually 40ms/ 25fps).

+Also note that browsers usually introduce an upper limit for frame-rate.
+Very low delay values, mostly below 0.02s, some below 0.06s, are rounded up to 0.1s or 100ms.
+That's why many animated GIFs set delay to 0 while actually expecting the playback rate to be 10fps.

 ### Repeat